AI in Business —Digital Strategy 101

 The Entire Workflow of the Business Process

 Advancements in AI—especially with the emergence of open-source reasoning models—are set to transform enterprise workflows and pave the way for new business models.
-Unlike traditional AI, which primarily relies on pattern recognition, reasoning models perform tasks that require logical processing or “thinking.”
+Unlike earlier AI approaches that were largely focused on pattern recognition, emerging reasoning models are designed to better handle tasks that require structured problem-solving and multi-step processing.

 As these models become more intelligent, it becomes feasible to chain multiple AI agents or modules together, creating an orchestrated workflow that handles increasingly complex business processes.
 Instead of addressing isolated tasks, this approach integrates various modules targeting a specific segment of a business process into a seamless, end-to-end solution.

-This layered integration not only automates routine tasks but also manages complex, multi-step functions, unlocking new value propositions that were previously unattainable.
+This layered integration not only automates routine tasks but can also begin to manage more complex, multi-step functions, unlocking new value propositions that were previously difficult or costly to achieve.
 Continuous improvements in AI reasoning will further expand the range of enterprise applications, from simple tasks to mission-critical workflows, ultimately driving innovation, enhancing efficiency, and redefining operational capabilities.

 First AI Organization